DoctorDavinci/OrX_ITAOT/README.md

 ------------------------------------------------------------------
 ------------------------------------------------------------------

-OrX incorporates Vessel Mover released under the MIT License ...
+OrX incorporates code from Vessel Mover released under the MIT License ...
 To comply with the requirements of the MIT license, the following permission notice, applicable to those parts of the code only, is included below:

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: